Quick Start All Prompts

 Layer 3: Living State Templates

-See the full F3_FRAMEWORK.md document for complete templates for:
+See F3_TEMPLATES.md for complete templates for:

 • docs/devlog.md - Development session logs